rsms/co/docs/patterns/index.md

 #### Some ideas for getting rid of "this"

-Go's approach is even simpler: There are no "methods" on types, there are only functions, and some functions takes a certain type as a prefix parameter.
+Go's approach is even simpler: When defining a "method" for a type, the receiving type is declared like a regular parameter, preceeding the name of the function.
+We give whatever name we want to that receiver parameter;
-We give whatever name we want to that parameter (in this example it's `f`):
+in this example it's `f`:

 ```go
 type Foo struct {